samsuh/2026-journal/README.md

 # 2026-journal

 ## 5/16/26 - Saturday
 - Maybe rest day?
+Yeah definitely rest day. my legs need it.
-- If not rest day, then Gym Set A.
+  - Not today ~~If not rest day, then Gym Set A.~~

 ## 5/15/26 - Friday
 - DONE ~~Max distance ride baseline.~~